cake-build/website/input/docs/running-builds/runners/dotnet-tool.md

 # Bootstrapping for .NET Tool

+Bootstrapping scripts ensure you have Cake and other required dependencies installed.
+The bootstrapper scripts are also responsible for invoking Cake.

 :::{.alert .alert-info}
 The following instructions require .NET Core 3.0 or newer.
 See [How to manage .NET Core tools](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) for details and other options.